Ideal Protein Intake at Each Meal and Snack

 Tips to Meet Your Protein Needs

-• Rotate different plant proteins like beans, nuts, seeds, and tofu
+• Vary your sources: Don't just rely on chicken breasts.
+Rotate through different plant proteins like beans, nuts, seeds, lentils, and tofu to ensure you are getting a wide spectrum of micronutrients[cite: 10].

 Conclusion